God's Plan for Happy Marriage | Tomorrow's World

 The mutual attitude should constantly be forward-looking and planning for improvements in your “castle,” your home.
 The wife’s feelings, and her understanding and expertise in home decorating, landscaping, appliances, etc., should always be taken into account.
 Every major purchase, such as a home or car, should be a family project—affording the opportunity and benefit of a sharing experience between husband and wife.

+Nothing to talk about?
 No, everything to talk about and share.
 That is the correct answer.

 Without being silly or unrealistic about it, husbands and wives should think of themselves as “partners” in a great adventure—in building a career, a business, a life together.
 They should talk over details regarding their mutual allies—their friends, business associates, and relatives.
 With both husband and wife entering wholly into the discussion, they should plan their mutual strategy and discuss in detail what each can contribute to bring their goals in life closer to reality.

 Then there are the children.
-What an area of discussion, planning, mutual problem solving, and heartfelt sharing of hopes and dreams they provide!
+What an area of discussion, planning, mutual problem solving, and heartfelt sharing of hopes and dreams they provide.
 Setting family goals together regularly can indeed produce a very meaningful “togetherness.”
 If both husband and wife are working, they may wish to have detailed discussions about how to set aside enough money so that after a few years the wife can stop working and they can have children.
 Later, they both need to discuss together how they can financially and otherwise plan for the time when the husband or wife—or both of them—may have to retire.
 How can they afford to do this?
 Where can they move to reduce expenses?
 What kind of lifestyle will give both of them the fulfillment they need as these events unfold?
 Can they develop a home-based business where they can continue to earn at least a modest income even after one or both of them retire?

 If husband and wife think of themselves as a “team,” their marriage can mean so much more.
 They will each be contributing on a regular basis to the “family kingdom.”
 They will each be giving, building, and sharing the great adventure of life together in a special way.